stransky87/docker-pgmodeler-builder/README.md

 Once it is done, copy the contents of the output directory to the destination folder of your choice and simply run the `pgmodeler.exe` executable.
 That's it!

 # Notes
 This compile takes a long time because the mxe cross-compiler has not released precompiled binaries since Jan 2021 (https://pkg.mxe.cc/repos/apt/dists/), so we have to build mxe & qt6 ourselves before building pgmodeler itself.
-Once mxe binaries are released, I'll look into updating the script, which should increase compile times immensely.
+Once mxe binaries are released, I'll look into updating the script, which should decrease compile times immensely.